emhlvlm/node-test/README.md

 # node-test
-Just a simple NodeJS Hello World with a test.
+Just a simple NodeJS Hello World with a test..

 ## Commands
 * npm install